Twisted-Fields/rp2040-motor-controller/README.md

 The entire board is the size of a credit card, and is designed to be fabbed using the JLCPCB assembly service.

+Estimated price is $23 per assembled board when ordering 20 boards.
+BE ADVISED: the design is not final and you should not yet order boards from these files.
+They will be ready in a few weeks.

 Our dream is that you will fab your own boards, make changes, and share your work - giving this design life beyond our efforts.

 Designed by Taylor Alexander for Twisted Fields, for the Acorn Precision Farming Rover.